Over and Over (The 88 album)

 Over and Over is the second album from American indie rock band The 88, released in 2005.
 The album includes the song "Hide Another Mistake", which has been featured on The O.C., Kyle XY and How I Met Your Mother, and the song "Not Enough", which has been featured on "Weeds".

 Track listing

-All songs written by Keith Slettedahl, except for where noted.
+All music composed by Keith Slettedahl, except where noted.